-3.4.8 Amendments to the Flood and Water Management Act 2010 (Schedule 3), came into effect in Wales on 7 January 2019.
+3.4.8 Amendments to the Schedule 3 of the Flood and Water Management Act 2010-(Schedule 3), came into effect in Wales on 7 January 2019.
 A UK Act of Parliament relating to the management of the risk concerning flooding and coastal erosion.
 The Act aims to reduce the flood risk associated with extreme weather, compounded by climate change.
 It created the role of Lead Local Flood Authority, which is the local government authority responsible for managing flood risk in the local government area.
-The Act gave new powers to local authorities, the Welsh Ministers and water companies.
-It requires new developments to include SuDS features that comply with Welsh national standards59, which state that:
+The Act gave new powers to local authorities, -the Welsh Ministers and water companies.
+It requires new developments to include SuDS features that comply with Welsh national standards, which state that:

 'Developers should demonstrate compliance with these standards in submitting planning applications.
-For major developments, where a drainage strategy document may be required as part of a local validation requirement, this should demonstrate how these standards have been met in the site design.
-It should be noted that a number of planning authorities in Wales have adopted
+For major developments, where a drainage strategy document may be required as part of a local validation requirement, this should demonstrate how these standards have been met in https://gov.wales/sites/default/files/publications/2019-06/statutory-national-standards-for-sustainable-drainage-systems.pdf the site design.
+It should be noted that a number of planning authorities in Wales have adopted guidance on sustainable drainage which should be taken into account in any development proposal'.